-In January 2018, Prince Harry, Duke of Sussex and Meghan, Dutchess of Sussex (then Ms Meghan Markle) made a visit to Cardiff when they were engaged.
+In January 2018, the Duke of Sussex and Meghan, the Duchess of Sussex (then Ms Meghan Markle) made a visit to Cardiff when they were engaged.
+Hundreds of people greeted them in Cardiff Castle.
 Further demonstrating her love of the country, Ms Markle chose to wear a pair of slim black jeans by the Welsh denim brand Hiut Denim.

 Based in Cardigan, Hiut Denim is a small company founded by husband and wife David and Claire Hieatt.
 The team make every item by hand, which is no speedy process.
 After Ms Markle's visit, Hiut Denim had a three month waiting list on orders and had to increase their staff numbers and factory size to keep up with demand.